grandcentrix/bjdl/README.md

 1. You should now be able to use the script: `python3 main.py`

 ## Known limitations
-### Number of recordings
-The script can currently only access 100 recordings; pagination is not implemented.
-If you believe that you hit this limit, search in `main.py` for the line containing `{"pageSize": 100}` and change the value to something larger.
-The BlueJeans API documentation does not state any upper bound for this value and I have no idea if it will work with larger values.
 ### Shared content
 If screen sharing was active, you can not see the meeting participants in the downloaded video.
 This seems to be a limitation imposed by BlueJeans.